-Is your Windows 10 or Windows 8.1 computer or device unable to load the operating system successfully?
+Is your Windows 10 or Windows 11 computer or device unable to load the operating system successfully?
 Is Windows reporting missing or damaged system files?
 If that's the case, you should try to boot from a recovery drive and use the Startup Repair tool.
-It’s the only tool that can repair your system and it can save you from having to reinstall the operating system.
+It’s a very helpful tool that can repair your system and save you from having to reset or reinstall the operating system.
 Here's how it works:

-This tool is useful only when Windows fails to boot properly.
-Startup Repair is designed to fix problems like missing or damaged system files used to load the Windows operating system.
-It can’t detect or fix hardware failures nor does it help against virus attacks and the damage they do.
-It scans your computer or device for system issues (corrupt system files, invalid boot files) and then tries to fix the problem.
+Startup Repair is a tool designed to fix problems like missing or damaged system files used to load the Windows operating system.
+It can’t detect or fix hardware failures, nor does it help against virus attacks and the damage they do.
+Instead, it scans your computer or device for system issues (corrupt system files, invalid boot files) and then tries to fix the problem.

-- How to create a recovery drive in Windows 10
+- How to create a System Repair disc in Windows 10 and Windows 11

-Before we go any further, you should know that the steps you’ll have to follow and the options you’ll get are the same in both operating systems - Windows 10 and Windows 8.1 - so, in order to keep things simple, we’ll only use screenshots taken in Windows 10.
+Before we go any further, you should know that the steps you’ll have to follow and the options you’ll get are the same in both operating systems - Windows 10 and Windows 11 - so, to keep things simple, we’ll only use screenshots taken in Windows 11.

-Once you have recovery drive created, boot from it.
-In order to do that, plug it in and start your computer or device.
+Once you have a recovery drive, a System Repair disc, or a Windows installation drive ready, boot from it.
+To do that, plug it in and start your computer or device.
 Immediately after your PC starts, press the boot device selection key from your keyboard.
-It’s usually the F12, F11 or the Escape key, but it could be another as well, depending on the manufacturer of your computer’s mainboard.
+It’s usually the F12, F11, or the Escape key, but it could also be another one, depending on the manufacturer of your computer’s mainboard.

 Doing that will make your computer display a boot priority selection menu.
-Use the arrow keys on your keyboard to select the USB recovery drive.
+Use the arrow keys on your keyboard to select the USB recovery drive or the System Repair disc.
 Then, press Enter.

-Once your PC boots from the USB drive, you will be asked to choose the keyboard layout that you want to use.
-When this happens, click or tap on the layout that matches your keyboard.
-To navigate between all the available keyboard layouts, press “See more keyboard layouts”.
+Once your PC boots, you might be asked to choose the keyboard layout you want.
+If this happens, click or tap on the layout that matches your keyboard.
+To navigate between all the available keyboard layouts, press “See more keyboard layouts.”

 On the Advanced options screen, click or tap on Startup Repair (Fix problems that keep Windows from loading).